 Scheduling Procedures.
 Prior to the Commencement Date, the Parties shall agree on detailed procedures for scheduling notifications.

+Planned Maintenance.
+On or before ________ of each Year, Seller shall provide to Buyer its proposed schedule for planned maintenance at the Facility for the following Year, which schedule shall be subject to Buyer’s approval, such approval not to be unreasonably withheld.
+No planned maintenance shall be scheduled during the On-Peak Hours of the Peak Periods.

 ARTICLE 4 CONTRACT PRICE

 4.1 Contract Price .
 The Contract Price to be paid by Buyer to Seller each Month during the Delivery Term shall consist of the Demand Charge, Energy Charge, Fixed O&M Charge and Start-Up Charge.